BRD Trilogy: Unifying elements

 Aside from Fassbinder's intention to make films about West Germany after World War II and during the "economic miracle", there are other threads that tie the three films together.
 One is the issue of "forgetting the past for the sake of moving to a brighter future".
 All the films' main characters are trying to overcome their circumstances, largely created by past experiences.
 Fassbinder depicts West Germany in the 1950s and afterward as attempting to forget its Nazi period, even allowing former Nazi officials to hold political power, and move ahead as a country, regaining international respectability and prestige.
 The painful past is neither acknowledged nor confronted.

 A second parallel is the question of who exactly benefited from West Germany's economic progress.
-Fassbinder's view was that some Germans advanced during the "economic miracle" but others fell.
+Fassbinder's view was that some Germans advanced during the "economic miracle" but others fell by the wayside.
 For everyone who has a better life (more wealth, security, and peace), someone else suffers and loses.
 Veronika Voss is an example of someone who does not benefit, because her acting career was most prominent during the Third Reich.
-Maria Braun tries to advance economically for the her and her husband's sakes, but hurts others in the process and in the end is emotionally distant from her husband and her family.
+Maria Braun tries to advance economically for her and her husband's sakes, but hurts others in the process and in the end is emotionally distant from her husband and her family.
 Lola tries to take advantage of economic progress and use her position for advancement, but others who surround her attempt the same, with mixed results.

 An additional commonality is the inclusion of African-American soldiers in all three films.
 In The Marriage of Maria Braun there are two, a gentlemanly soldier who becomes Maria's lover and another who drunkenly accosts her on a train.
 The latter is played by Günther Kaufmann, who also plays African-American soldiers in the other two films.
 It is unclear whether the soldier is supposed to be the same person in all three.
 He can be taken as a representation of the influence of the American occupation on postwar Germany, though the fact that he is African-American could have other implications.

 Each film has a distinctive style (especially in its cinematography) to better reflect the characters.
 The Marriage of Maria Braun appears with much of its color drained.
 Veronika Voss uses a very rich black and white, similar to film noir or German Expressionist films of the 1920s.
 Lola is influenced by Josef von Sternberg's The Blue Angel and uses very bold colors in a manner similar to Technicolor.